vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Running vproxy as HTTPS Proxy

-HTTPS proxy mode requires TLS certificates. vproxy auto-generates self-signed certificates if you don't provide your own.
+HTTPS proxy mode requires TLS certificates. vproxy auto-generates self-signed certificates if you do not provide your own.

 HTTPS with Self-Signed Certificate